afontcu/afontcu.dev/content/blog/testing-is-hard.md

 Skip testing, and you'll find yourself dealing with defects and poor quality (and thus a harder relationship with stakeholders).
 You will end up dying by reworks.

 Testing plays a considerable role when it comes to code quality.
 And we already know that [high-quality software is actually cheaper to produce](https://martinfowler.com/articles/is-quality-worth-cost.html).
-It took me a while to grasp the meaning of that statement, but it all makes sense.
+It took me a while to grasp the meaning of that statement, but it makes total sense.

-Writing tested code is actually faster than writing untested code (after the short initial slow down).
+**Writing tested code is faster than writing untested code** (after the short initial slow down).

+## "...but don't worry, we'll add them later"

+Hahaha plain old lie.You are not gonna add them (and you know it).

+The feature is live, and you have moved on to the next one.
+Why adding them?
+After all, the feature already in production, and most of its bugs have been ironed out thanks to daily usage feedback.
+Bugs that tests might have avoided, but whatever.

+Also, adding tests afterwards is **way more harder** than doing it while writing the feature.
+Way harder.

+And way less useful. **Testing is a great design tool**.
+If you don't test _while_ you develop a feature, you are missing a great opportunity to come up with a maintainable, better designed codebase.